eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Demonstrated AI, data science and/or data analysis experience from previous work experience or publications.
 	- Demonstrated strong coding from previous work experience or publications.
 This means you're able to write a non-trivial program in Python, Java, or C++.
 	- Solid CS foundation (including but not limited to Operating Systems, Computer Networks, Database, etc.)
++ Experience working with modern deep learning software architecture and frameworks including: Tensorflow, MxNet, Caffe, Caffe2, Torch, and/or PyTorch.
 + skill set:
 	- BLAH.
 + skill set: